 A CHAIR TO CURL UP IN

-The Mackenzie wingback chair and the Olivia loveseat, both in Harris Tweed.
+The Mackenzie wingback chair and Neptune's Olivia loveseat, both in Harris Tweed.

 A TABLE OF SOLID OAK

-A dining table will be the centre of your country home.
-Not just for eating at, but for working, playing, laughing and entertaining.
+A dining table will be at the centre and heart of your country home.
+Not just for eating, but for working, playing, entertaining and making memories.
 A solid oak dining table has an appealing sense of heritage, as demonstrated by this Henley table - in the weighty top, the turned pedestals that anchor it, and the oak from which it’s made.
 It's curved ends are a softer, more traditional alternative to a square edge.
-This table extends from a six-seater to a ten-seater, surely large enough for the family at Christmas.
+This table extends from a six-seater to a ten-seater, surely large enough for every family occasion.